shehreendheda/katacoda-scenarios/udf_python/step1.md

 ```

-Click the function below, then click in the terminal and click enter to define the function.
+Click the function below, then click in the terminal and press Enter to define the function.

 ```
 def checksumsq(int_list):